supermileage/telemetry-web/README.md

 2. Within the directory, run `npm install` to install dependencies.
 3. Run `npm start` to start the local build server.

 Optionally, `npm run deploy` can be used to update the GitHub Pages site with the latest changes.
+You don't have to do this manually though since it'll build and deploy on every push.

 ## `config/datasets.js`